knice/inquiry.ucsc.edu/source/_articles/2020-21/natures-master-manupulator.md

 Sullivan and Tram submitted their findings to the journal [*Science* in 2002](https://www.ncbi.nlm.nih.gov/pubmed/12004132).
-The paper was quickly greenlighted without further revision---a rare feat in the persnickety world of top-tier science publications.
+The paper was quickly greenlighted without further revision&mdash;a rare feat in the persnickety world of top-tier science publications.
 After that auspicious beginning, Sullivan and team went on to work out a more detailed model that's a leading theory of how CI works.
 It explains not